fadhli00/MITTR/Phase 6: Lateral Movement/README.md

 **Context**

-To avoid instability caused by nested interactive shells, the attacker performs a single command execution approach.
+To avoid instability caused by nested interactive shells, the attacker performs a single-command execution approach.

 `psexec.exe` uploads a temporary payload to the Domain Controller’s `ADMIN$` share, abuses the Service Control Manager to execute the command as `SYSTEM`, returns the output to the attacker, and automatically removes the temporary service and binary.